York is the only university in Canada to offer a Humanities-based program in Children's Studies.

 Graduates of this program can pursue a wide-range of careers including counsellors, social workers, lawyers, teachers, librarians and international development workers.

-- You are required to participate in community-based programs involving local schools and are encouraged to take part in advocacy work.
+- Students majoring in Children's Studies are required to participate in community-based programs involving local schools and are encouraged to take part in advocacy work.

 - Learn with professors that are actively involved in childhood research and are on the leading edge of storytelling and bullying research in Canada.